'Supergirl' Pilot: 8 Burning Questions Answered

 Does the premise make sense?

 Not really.
-Supposedly Kara didn't use her superpowers because "the world didn't need another superhero," but then when Alex was about to die in a plane crash, no one even thought to call Superman.
+Supposedly Kara didn't use her superpowers because "the world didn't need another superhero."
+But then when Alex was about to die in a plane crash, no one even thought to call Superman, so are we really meant to believe that he handled every crisis before that?
 And further, it's a little strange that she only felt the need to use her abilities to save people because her foster sister was in danger.
 Would she have let those people die if they were all strangers?

 Does Superman show up?